shadybraden/loggifly/README.md

 ---

-## ⚠️ Using a Docker Socket Proxy
+## ⚠️ Socket Proxy
+A Docker Socket Proxy adds a security layer by controlling access to the Docker daemon — essentially letting LoggiFly only read container info and logs without giving it full control over the docker socket.<br>
+With the linuxserver Image I have had some connection and timeout problems while streaming logs so the recommended proxy is [Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy).<br>
-When using a Docker Socket Proxy the connection drops every ~10 minutes for whatever reason.
-LoggiFly simply resets the connection.
+When using the Tecnativa Proxy the log stream connection drops every ~10 minutes for whatever reason, LoggiFly simply resets the connection.<br>
-With the linuxserver Image there have been some problems so the recommended proxy is [Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy).
-Services in the same compose file are automatically in the same docker network.
-If you are using different compose files you will have to set the network manually.
 Here is a sample docker-compose file:

->Note that `action_keywords` don't work when using a socket proxy.
+<details><summary><em>Click to expand:</em> <strong>Socket Proxy: Docker Compose </strong></summary>

 ```yaml
 services: